-Arlo Unveils All-new PoE Adapter With Enhanced Connectivity
+Arlo Unveils All-New Poe Adapter With Enhanced Connectivity

-Arlo Introduces the PoE Adapter, offering direct connectivity with existing ethernet switchesHONG KONG SAR - Media OutReach Newswire - 6 May 2025 - Arlo Technologies, Inc. (NYSE: ARLO), a leading brand in smart home security, is thrilled to introduce its latest security camera accessory to the Hong Kong market—the Arlo PoE Adapter (VMA 3900-10000s).
+Arlo Introduces the PoE Adapter, offering direct connectivity with existing ethernet switchesSINGAPORE - Media OutReach Newswire - 8 May 2025 - Arlo Technologies, Inc. (NYSE: ARLO), a leading brand in smart home security, is thrilled to introduce its latest security camera accessory to the Singapore market—the Arlo PoE Adapter (VMA 3900-10000s).
 Designed for continuous power and internet with a recommended price at just R.R.P.
-HK$268, customers can now experience enhanced security.
+S$49, customers can now experience enhanced security.

 The Arlo PoE Adapter keeps compatible Arlo devices; Arlo Essential Outdoor Camera (2nd Generation), Arlo Essential XL Outdoor Camera (2nd Generation), and Arlo Essential Indoor Camera (2nd Generation) powered and connected to the internet.
 It is easy to install, and customers can have it up and running in minutes.
 Requiring a PoE switch or injector, customers simply need to connect their device to the adapter and the adapter to the PoE switch or injector for direct, reliable, and continuous power and internet.